kwaldenphd/apis-python/README.md

 44. First thing I want to do is explore the documentation available for this dataset so I know what might (or should) return from the API call.
 - [Link to documentation for 2019 subset of this dataset](https://www.census.gov/data/developers/data-sets/acs-5year.html)

 45. As you can see from the documentation, there are MANY variables and data points contained in this dataset.

 46. For this example, I'm going to stick to the original question of wanting a recent population count for Notre Dame's zip code.

-47. From looking at the documentation, I know my API call will start with `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]`
+47. From looking at the documentation, I know my API call will start with `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]`

-48. And from looking at the full list of variables, I know my variable name for "Total Population is `B01003_001E`.
+48. And from looking at the [full list of variables](https://api.census.gov/data/2019/acs/acs5/variables.html), I know my variable name for "Total Population is `B01003_001E`.

-49. So my API call for the "Total Population" variable will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E`.
+49. So my API call for the "Total Population" variable will look like `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]&get=B01003_001E`.

 50. This API call will return total population for all geographies in the ACS dataset.

 51. I can modify the API call to only return "Total Population" for the all states in the dataset.

-52. The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E&for=state:*`.
+52. The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]&get=B01003_001E&for=state:*`.

-53. You can paste this URL into your browser to check to make sure the API call is using the correct URL.
+53. You can paste this URL into your browser (with your API) to check to make sure the API call is using the correct URL.

 54. Check out the [Census Bureau's API documentation and sample queries](https://www.census.gov/data/developers/guidance/api-user-guide/query-examples.html) to learn more about how to customize your API call.

 55. Now to bring this into Python.

 ```Python
 # import requests module
 import requests